 - Anti bacterial and anti-fungal capacity promote overall scalp health and prevent instances of seborrheic dermatitis which is a common cause of hair loss

 - Reduced sensations of itching due to unhealthy skin, which prevents the likelihood that an individual will scratch and cause damage to the scalp and hair

 Does Nioxin Shampoo Really Work?

-Nioxin shampoo and the Nioxin system do not claim to be a hair regrowth product, but are designed to manage a couple of the underlying causes of hair loss.
+Nioxin shampoo and the Nioxin system do not claim to be a hair regrowth product, but are designed to manage a couple of the underlying causes of hair fall.

 If an individual’s hair loss is directly caused by the lack of effective blood flow to the hair follicle or the white buildup of sebum caused by DHT, then it is possible for some hair to grow back if it is addressed early enough and significant damage has not been caused.